tytydraco/yessleep/out/Big_40_for_Betty.md

 I was scared Betty thought I forgot.
-My greatest fear isn't being knifed, shot, poisoned, strangled, buried alive, waterboarded, chain-sawed or even put in solitary.
-My greatest fear is something might go wrong and spoil our special day together.
+My greatest fear isn't shark attack, burning to death in a fire, being gut shot, kidnapped, strangled, buried alive, black-widowed, waterboarded, axed, chain-sawed or even put in solitary confinement.
+My greatest fear is something might go wrong and spoil me and Betty's special day together.

 The skinny little pink and white barber's pole candles were getting expensive.
 And each year there was one more required.
 Some might say I could just switch to the numbered ones.
 But they probably don't love their Betty buttercups the way I do, no siree, Bob, thank you very much.